openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 1. A red rectangle is placed on the center of this window.
 This is input "target", with the help of which User, moving the camera, can capture formula.
 2. Image from the input target will be binarized, preprocessed and fed to the network.
 Preprocessed and binarized image is placed on the top of the window (near `Model input` label)
 3. If the formula will be predicted with sufficient confidence score, it will be placed right under preprocessed image (near `Predicted` label)
-4. If rendering is available (see the previous Paragraph for details) and predicted formula does not contain latex grammar errors, it will be rendered and placed near `Rendered` label.
+4. If rendering is available (see the previous Paragraph for details) and predicted formula does not contain LaTeX grammar errors, it will be rendered and placed near `Rendered` label.

 Navigation keys:
   * Use `q` button to quit from program
   * Use `o` to decrease the size of the input (red) window
   * Use `p` to increase the size of the input window

-The model inference process on the image is simillar to the Non-interactive mode with the exception that model infers asynchronously.
+The overall process is simillar to the Non-interactive mode with the exception that it runs asynchronously.
-Demo application works asynchronously.
-That means that model inference is performed in asynchronous mode and does not block main thread, so the image from the web-camera can move smoothly enough.
+This means model inference and rendering of the formula does not block main thread, so the image from the web-camera can move smoothly enough.
-Rendering of the image is also performed in asynchronous mode.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).